elfeck/SGpp-wiki/Linux-(GCC-Clang-ICC).md

 the modules to avoid "undefined symbol" errors:
 When using them, depending on the dependencies, other modules might have to be included, too.
-The currently available modules are (see the @ref modules page):
+The currently available modules are (see the[modules](https://github.com/SGpp/SGpp/wiki/Modules) page):
 - <tt>SG_BASE</tt>: basic functionality
 - <tt>SG_DATADRIVEN</tt>: operations on data
 - <tt>SG_SOLVER</tt>: classes for solving the systems of equations